Tarō Asō: Controversial statements

 While speaking at a meeting of the National Council on Social Security Reform, in 2013, Asō referred to patients with serious illness as "tube persons" and remarked that they should be "allowed to die quickly" if they desired it.
 "Heaven forbid I should be kept alive if I want to die", he is quoted as saying.
 "You cannot sleep well when you think it's all paid by the government.
 This won't be solved unless you let them hurry up and die."

 In 2014, while campaigning in Sapporo for the general election, Asō said that rising social welfare costs were not solely due to an aging population.
 He said, "There are many people who are creating the image that (the increasing number of) elderly people is bad, but more problematic is people who don't give birth".
 The comment was labeled as insensitive to those who are not able to have children for biological or economic reasons.

 The Guardian reported on 30 August 2017, that he said, "Hitler, who killed millions of people, was no good even if his motive was right."
 He later retracted the remarks.
+On another occasion, he praised how the Nazi Party was able to stealthily and quickly change the constitution without alerting the general public.

 According to The Japan Times, Asō "raised eyebrows" in June 2018 when he stated that the large support towards the LDP among voters under 35 in the 2017 general election was due to that demographic being less inclined than older Japanese to read newspapers, which had been critical of Abe's handling of cronyism scandals.

-In May 2018, Asō downplayed alleged sexual harassment charges against his ministry's top bureaucrat by saying that "there is no such thing as a sexual harassment charge."
-When asked to comment on a formal complaint submitted to his ministry on the alleged sexual harassment, Asō remarked that his "only thought was that it would have been easier to read if they used a bigger font."
+In May 2018, Asō downplayed alleged sexual harassment charges against his ministry's top bureaucrat by saying that "there is no such thing as a sexual harassment charge".
+When asked to comment on a formal complaint submitted to his ministry on the alleged sexual harassment, Asō remarked that his "only thought was that it would have been easier to read if they used a bigger font".

-In October 2021, during Asō's speech for an LDP candidate in Otaru said that Hokkaido rice "has become tastier thanks to (global) warming," also adding that the rice "used to be unsalable" but now tastier and even exported "because of higher temperatures."
+In October 2021, during Asō's speech for an LDP candidate in Otaru said that Hokkaido rice "has become tastier thanks to (global) warming," also adding that the rice "used to be unsalable" but now tastier and even exported "because of higher temperatures".
 Additionally he made the statement that people often associate global warming and the warmer temperature it brings with it as a negative but that there can be "something good" that can come out of it.

+In January 2024, Aso referred to foreign minister Yoko Kamikawa as an "obasan" (roughly translated as old lady) and "not particularly beautiful" while remarking on her tenure during a speech in Fukuoka.
+Following widespread uproar and a rebuke by Prime Minister Fumio Kishida, Aso withdrew his remarks.